VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 architecture: you should implement the pattern only in those bounded contexts where it brings clear benefits.
-In the Contoso Conference Management System, the conference management bounded context is a relatively simple, stable, and low volume element of the overall system.
+In the Contoso Conference Management System, the conference management bounded context is a relatively simple, stable, and low volume part of the overall system.
 Therefore the team decided that they would implement this bounded context using a traditional two-tier, CRUD-style architecture.